 There is no safe level of lead in the body.
 Lead can be unsafe when it is swallowed with food or water, or breathed in.
 Lead can affect learning, mental health, and increase the risk of diseases later in life.
 Lead is especially dangerous to very young children when it is swallowed or breathed in.
 Lead has been used to make many products including paint, pipes and plumbing materials, ceramics and cosmetics.

-There is no lead in Milwaukee’s drinking water when it leaves our treatment plants.
+Milwaukee’s drinking water contains no lead when it leaves our treatment plants.
 But lead is often present in water because lead can dissolve into the water as it sits in lead services lines that connect your house to the water main in the street.
 Lead also may be present in interior plumbing and fixtures.
 In the 1900s, lead was cheap, easy to work with and a readily available material to use for services lines and plumbing.

 Milwaukee Code of Ordinances § 225-22.5 requires replacement of the lead service line with copper from the water main to the curb stop (city-owned) and from the curb stop to the meter (customer-owned) when: